 - Advanced training in psychological science designed to foster excellence in basic, applied, and translational research.

 - Scientist-practitioner training in clinical psychology designed to meet the rigorous standards for national accreditation set by the CPA (Canadian Psychological Association).
-The CPA granted full accreditation to the clinical psychology graduate training program in 2012.
+The CPA granted full accreditation to the clinical psychology graduate training program in 2012 (we are applying for reaccreditation in 2015-2016).

 - Opportunities to contribute to the advancement of knowledge by conducting and publishing independent and collaborative research aimed both at advancing theory and solving real-world problems.